 There are no an international plans for completely closing the FM band, nor on national basis in any country.
 (See also item 7 below).

-Denmark and Norway want the public service and the commercial radio networks to switch to DAB, but keeping FM for local radio stations.
+Denmark and Norway want the public service and the commercial national networks to switch to DAB, but keeping FM for local radio stations.
 Finland is instead using the VHF Band III (174-230 MHz) for television.
 Finland definitely rejected DAB 2007 and will instead use the this DVB-T network also for digital radio.

 This decision was confirmed without opposition by the Parliament in February 2016.
 Read more.